florianpasteur/google-meet-alert-on-exit-chrome-extension/README.md

 ## How it works ?
 When leaving a google meet call, it will display a confirmation dialog.
 At this point you're not in the call anymore.
-- If you click **leave** it will close the page or open the new depending on which action made you left the call.
+- If you click **leave** it will close the page or open the new page depending on which action made you leave the call.
 - If you click **cancel** the extension will reload the page and rejoin automatically the call. **Be aware of that**